References

 Uses the NESS test (Necessary Element of a Sufficient Set) for causal responsibility attribution.
 An action is causally responsible for an outcome if it was a necessary element in a set of conditions jointly sufficient to produce that outcome.
 ProEthica applies NESS to determine which actions fulfill or violate specific obligations.

-Initial Fluents (Event Calculus)
+Fluents and Fluent Transitions (Event Calculus)

 Berreby, F., Bourgne, G., & Ganascia, J.-G. (2017)